Normally, an officer will arrest you if they have a probable cause to believe that you are driving under the influence of alcohol.

 However, this is very different from what happens if you refuse to take a breathalyzer test in the first place.

-That’s because Virginia uses an “implied consent” law in regards to breathalyzer tests.
+That’s because Virginia uses an implied consent law when administering post-arrest breathalyzer tests.

-By driving on any Virginia highway, you are giving your implied consent to any future breathalyzer testing.
+Basically, by driving on any Virginia highway, you are effectively giving your “implied” consent to breathalyzer and blood testing upon a DUI arrest.

 If you refuse a breathalyzer test after being arrested for a DUI, two things will happen.